slsushanth/trainsurfers/README.md

 ## Requirements
 - Unity 2021.3 or later
 - Android build support (for APK generation)
+- Windows Subsystem for Android (WSA)
+- WSA Pacman for APK installation

 ## Installation
 1. Clone the repository
 2. Open the project in Unity
-3. Build for your desired platform
+3. Build for Android platform
+4. Install WSA and WSA Pacman
+5. Use WSA Pacman to install the generated APK

 ## Building for Android
 1. Ensure Android build support is installed in Unity